Who are we?

 We meet roughly once a fortnight between October and May, usually on Fridays, from 7.30 pm.

-Due to Covid-19, we are currently meeting via Zoom (you are invited to log on from 7.00 pm onwards).
+Due to Covid-19, our talks currently take place via Zoom (you are invited to log on from 7.00 pm onwards).
 See the Events page for upcoming talks.
 Prior registration is essential – please go to the Visitors page for the necessary information.
+In addition, we meet weekly to talk French over a cup of coffee: see "Pause-café" on the Events page.

-Our usual venue is: St Edmund's Church Hall, Kings Croft, Allestree, Derby DE22 2FN.
-We will inform you as soon as it is possible return there.
+Our usual venue for talks is: St Edmund's Church Hall, Kings Croft, Allestree, Derby DE22 2FN.
+We hope to return there in January 2022.
 (Please click here for directions to St. Edmund's Church Hall.)

 Doors open at approximately 7.00 pm and refreshments are available at a modest price.